 - You don’t have to worry about packing and unpacking when visiting a new place

 Renting an RV is not without any downsides.
-If you are weighing your options on whether to rent an RV or not, you need to consider some of the cons of RV travel.
+Considering your options for renting an RV, consider some of the cons of RV travel.

 - Renting costs more than buying over time